 Let’s go over some of the major ideas in this book before we get into the technicalities of SEO:

 When consumers search for keywords related to your company, you’ll like your website to come up first.
-As a result, it’s critical to be specific about the services you provide, the industries you serve, and the software you use.
+As a result, it’s critical to be specific about the services you provide, the industries you serve, and the accounting software you use.
 This will also help the user’s search intent meet the results shown on Google.
 Your website ought to be straightforward and simple to navigate.
 This way, search engine crawlers will know exactly what it’s for.
 And future clients will be able to see how you can assist them.

 Sites that are experts on a specific topic tend to rank higher than those that aren’t.
 You should make an effort to portray oneself as an authority on all of the issues that are pertinent to your practice.
 Later on, you can share these topics as part of your email marketing for startups, for example, or turn them into videos.